 Plaquemine is a somewhat small city located in the state of Louisiana.
 With a population of 6,871 people and two constituent neighborhoods, Plaquemine is the 71st largest community in Louisiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Plaquemine is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Plaquemine is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Plaquemine who work in office and administrative support (23.35%), food service (9.92%), and healthcare suport services (6.97%).
+Plaquemine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Plaquemine is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Plaquemine who work in office and administrative support (20.16%), healthcare (10.43%), and food service (10.17%).

-Plaquemine is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Plaquemine doesn't have a public transportation system that people use for their commute.

 Plaquemine is an extremely ethnically-diverse city.
 The people who call Plaquemine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plaquemine residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Plaquemine include Italian, African, Irish, and English.
+Important ancestries of people in Plaquemine include African, Italian, Irish, and German.